helio-fm/helio-sequencer/Docs/getting-started.md

 ### Global tempo

-Pattern roll is also the place to edit various MIDI controller automation tracks - most notable, the tempo track(s):
+Pattern roll is also where you can edit various MIDI controller automation tracks, most notably the tempo track(s):

 ![tempo-automation]